A Beginner’s Guide To Tree Planting In Canada

 Fresh air, physical activity and regular sleep patterns work wonders for your health.
 Campfires with your crew are a fun way to spend your days off.

-If you’re prepared to work hard it’s a great way to save money.
+If you’re prepared to work hard it’s a great way to make money.
 There are not many entry-level jobs in Canada that pay the equivalent without requiring previous skills.
 With the money we earned from tree planting we bought a beautiful van and financed a road trip down to California and 8 other states in the US.
-See our 9 essential Van Life Tips for more info.
+See our essential Van Life Tips for more info.

 If you have any further questions, feel free to post a comment or send us a message via the contact form.